What is it?

 Engorgement can also happen at any time during breastfeeding when there is an imbalance between the amount of milk being produced and extracted.
 This could be due to a baby nursing less frequently, removing less milk from the breast, excessive stimulation from pumping, or a nursing or pumping routine suddenly changing.

 How common is it?

 Engorgement is very common.
-Some studies have shown more than two thirds of women report having it by day five after delivery.
+Some studies have shown more than two thirds of people report having it by day five after delivery.
 Other studies indicate that 75% will have some engorgement symptoms within eight weeks postpartum.

 How long does it last?

 If it’s managed, engorgement will usually improve within 24 hours and disappear within a few days, as breasts adjust milk production to meet the baby’s needs.
 If it’s not treated (see below for how), engorgement can cause latching problems for the baby and clogged milk ducts for the parent, which can lead to mastitis.

 Breastfeeding frequently (nursing and/or pumping) and on demand is one of the best ways to treat engorgement.